 Hiring a freelancer can be daunting, especially if you don’t have much experience in this area, or if you’re using a new platform.

 Understanding what you know (and don’t know) about your job is really important, and the more information you can give in your job brief, the better.
-A fully fleshed out job brief will attract freelancers of a high-quality, and with the specific skills needed to for your deliverable.
+A fully fleshed out job brief will attract freelancers of a high-quality, and with the specific skills needed for your deliverable.

 Read our full article for more info on what you need to consider before posting your job.